 Full baths are only needed once in a great while.
 Washing after a muddy play session, an encounter with a skunk or for flea and tick control might be necessary occasionally, but be sure to use a dog shampoo designed for healthy skin and coats.

 Keeping up with regular vet visits, and maybe an occasional trip to the groomer, will also keep your Tamaskan looking and feeling sharp.

 1. Where can I get a Tamaskan Puppy?

-Those who wish to purchase a Tamaskan puppy should always seek out reputable breeders.
+Those who wish to purchase puppy should always seek out reputable breeders.
 Puppy mills are infamous for churning out all kinds of mixed dogs that may or may not be what you think you’re acquiring.
 Trustworthy Tamaskan breeders should offer parentage and health documentation, where possible, so that you know exactly what you’re getting.

 2. How much do Tamaskan Puppies cost?

 As with the breed’s history, prices for Tamaskan puppies seem to be subjective.
 However, a rough average seems to be about $1700, but you can expect to pay anywhere from $1200 to $2,500.
 If you see Tam puppies being sold for only a few hundred dollars, these are probably coming from questionable breeders.